 Office of Administrative Law Judges (ALJ): The NTSB serves as the "court of appeals" for airmen, mechanics, or mariners whenever the FAA or the USCG takes a certificate action.
-The NTSB currently has four judges: three are assigned to headquarters in Washington, DC, and one is located in Denver, Colorado.
+The NTSB currently has three judges: two are assigned to headquarters in Washington, DC, and one is in Arlington, Texas.
 They hold hearings based on their circuit assignment.